JustSnofi/TicTacToePY/README.md

 # TicTacToePY
-The most simple Tic Tac Toe without using Python.
-Without any libraries or GUI, just a simple game.
+The most simple Tic Tac Toe using Python running only as CLI, without any libraries just a simple game.

-*Note: This is probably a spagetti code, but it does work...*